zainabmelh/guide-articles/articles/Miscellaneous/how-to-create-a-twitch-account/index.md

 ---
-title: "How to Create a Twitch Account"
+title: How To Create A Twitch Account
-parent: "how-to"
 ---
 # What is Twitch?

 Twitch is a live streaming video platform that was founded in June 2011\.
 More than 1.7 million people broadcast on Twitch each month with 100 million unique visitors.
 Click [here](https://www.twitch.tv/p/about) to find out more about Twitch and it's statistics.